jiaweixu98/MethodsDatasetsScientists/readme.md

 A concern: so many nodes have 0 data and method, but we try a random walk to get it a method/dataset node.
 Does that make sense?
 Thanks to the attention mechanism, the unimportant node will be ignored.

-We also employ an easy configuration: only keep the paper nodes having the author, datasets and methods.
-Check the subset folder.
+**We also employ an easy configuration: only keep the paper nodes having the author, datasets and methods.
+Check the subset folder.**

+**A problem: only 1143 paper have both methods and datasets.**

+In subset

+paper 6,544
+paper_author 6,544
+author_constrain_paper 33,212
+paper_bioentity 6,518
+bioentity_paper 34,373
+paper_dataset 6,544
+dataset_paper 245
+paper_method 1,143
+method_paper 89
+pmid_citing_cited_constrained 3,286
+paper_ebd 6,544